We’re happy to announce that Relay is moving forward with a brick-and-mortar school building and hybrid model (May 4).

 Our focus incorporates opportunities that support the development of independent living and transition skills, helping students prepare for life beyond high school, including employment and community participation.

-Relay Academic Preparatory Therapeutic Day School partners with districts to provide structured, supportive, and individualized programming for students who need an alternative path to success.”
+Relay Academic Preparatory Therapeutic Day School partners with districts to provide structured, supportive, and individualized programming for success.”